flatcar-archive/flatcar-docs/docs/cloud-providers/booting-with-qemu.md

   <div class="tab-content coreos-docs-image-table">
     <div class="tab-pane active" id="stable">
       <div class="channel-info">
         <p>The Stable channel should be used by production clusters.
 Versions of Flatcar Container Linux are battle-tested within the Beta and Alpha channels before being promoted.
-The current version is Flatcar Container Linux {{site.stable-channel}}.</p>
+The current version is Flatcar Container Linux {{< param stable_channel >}}.</p>
        </div>
       <p>There are two files you need: the disk image (provided in qcow2
       format) and the wrapper shell script to start QEMU.</p>